 Reset Face ID on iPhone

-Launch Settings → Tap on Face ID & Passcode → Reset Face ID.
-This will wipe out all the existing mathematical representations of your face, and you will have to set it up all over again.
+Launch Settings → Tap Face ID & Passcode → Reset Face ID.
+This will wipe out all the existing mathematical representations of your face so you can reset them.

 Follow the instructions on-screen to re-register your face on your iPhone.
 Once done, lock your phone and see if Face ID works.

-This is also known as hard reset and can help fix the issue of Face ID on your iPhone.
-Click here for the full instructions about force restarting your device.
+This is also known as a ‘hard reset’ and can help fix your iPhone Face ID issues.
+Check out our guide for full instructions on force restarting your device.

-If none of the above steps have worked, you can try to reset the settings on your iPhone.
-This will wipe out all the existing settings including Wi-Fi passwords and website login details, but your media and contacts will be unaffected.
+If none of the above steps worked, you can try to reset all settings on your iPhone.
+This will wipe out all the existing settings including Wi-Fi passwords and website login details, but your media (photos, videos, etc.) and contacts will be unaffected.

-Step #2.
-Now, tap on Reset All Settings and then enter your iPhone Passcode if you have set one and press Confirm.
+- Now, tap Reset All Settings and then enter your iPhone Passcode if you have set one and press Confirm.

-Now is the time to go for the software update.
-Needless to mention that it’s become the biggest troubleshooter in recent times.
-Moreover, Apple keeps on refining iOS, improving performance, and eliminating the bugs that keep cropping up now and then.
+Now is the time to check for a software update.
+Needless to say that it’s become the biggest troubleshooter in recent times.
+Moreover, Apple keeps refining iOS, improving performance, and eliminating the bugs that keep popping up now and again.
 So, it deserves a shot as well.

-So, now you know how to fix Face ID if it’s not working on your iPhone.
+So, now you know how to fix the Face ID feature not working on your iPhone.
 Let us know in the comments below which solution worked for you.
-Or if you have any further questions, we’ll be happy to answer them.
+If you have any further questions, we’ll do our best to answer them!